 As part of this ongoing commitment,

-- In 2018 we installed 4 electric car charging ports in our hotel car park.
+- We have 8 electric car charging ports in our hotel car park.

 - We have invested heavily in improved insulation and new thermostats, allowing us to reduce energy consumption.

 - We have switched to a renewable energy source and upgraded to a more energy efficient boiler system.